ModelEngineering/SBMLModel/README.md

 * Timeseries(dataframe)
 * mat2TS: converts a matrix to a timeseries

-The ``Parameter`` class describes parameter constraints.
-* Constructor: parameterName, lower_bound, upper_bound
-* value: value of the parameter
-* name: name of the parameter

-The ``ParameterManager`` class is used to manage parameters in multiple models.

 # Developer Notes
 1. A bug in Tellurium makes it fail on 3.10.
 So, need to back level python to 3.9. ``sudo apt install python3.x-venv``.
 More details at [link](https://stackoverflow.com/questions/58310498/mkvirtualenv-says-no-module-named-distutils-spawn-when-making-a-venv-for-non-d)